Zebroid: Physical characteristics

 Zebroids physically resemble their nonzebra parent, but are striped like a zebra.
 The stripes generally do not cover the whole body and might be confined to the legs, or spread onto parts of the body or neck.
 If the non-zebra parent was patterned (such as a roan, Appaloosa, pinto/paint, piebald, or skewbald), this pattern might be passed down to the zebroid, in which case the stripes are usually confined to non-white areas.
 The alternative name "golden zebra" relates to the interaction of zebra striping and a horse's bay or chestnut colour to give a zebra-like black-on-bay or black-on-chestnut pattern that superficially resembles the extinct quagga.
-Zebra-donkey hybrids usually have a dorsal (back) stripe and a ventral (belly) stripe.
+Zebra–donkey hybrids usually have a dorsal (back) stripe and a ventral (belly) stripe.

 Zorses combine the zebra striping overlaid on coloured areas of the hybrid's coat.
 Zorses are most often bred using solid-colored horses.
 If the horse parent is piebald (black and white) or skewbald (color other than black and white), the zorse may inherit the dominant depigmentation genes for white patches.
 The tobiano (the most common white modifier found in the horse) directly interacts with the zorse coat to give it white markings.
 Only the non-depigmented areas will have zebra striping, resulting in a zorse with white patches and striped patches.
 This effect is seen in the zebroid named Eclyse (a hebra rather than a zorse) born in Stukenbrock, Germany, in 2007 to a zebra mare called Eclipse and a horse stallion called Ulysses.

-Zonkeys tend to be either tan, brown or grey in color from their donkey parent with a lighter underside, and it is on the lighter parts of their body like their legs and belly with stripes on some parts from their zebra parent.
+Zonkeys tend to be either tan, brown or grey in colour from their donkey parent with a lighter underside, and it is on the lighter parts of their body like their legs and belly with stripes on some parts from their zebra parent.

-Zebroids are preferred over zebras for practical uses, such as riding, because the zebra has a different body shape than a horse or a donkey and, consequently, it is difficult to find tack to fit a zebra.
+Zebroids are preferred over zebras for practical uses, such as riding, because the zebra has a different body shape from a horse or a donkey and, consequently, it is difficult to find tack to fit a zebra.
 However, a zebroid is usually more inclined to be temperamental than a purebred horse and can be difficult to handle.
 Zebras, being wild animals and not domesticated like horses and donkeys, can pass on their wild traits to their offspring.
 Zebras, while not usually very large, are extremely strong and aggressive.
 Similarly, zorses have a strong temperament and can be aggressive.